sharevb/it-tools/README.md

 Want to support this fork of IT Tools: [Buy me a coffee](https://www.buymeacoffee.com/sharevb)

-## HTTPS is recommanded
+## HTTPS is recommended

 Some tools like PGP encryption rely on WebCrypto API that is only available in HTTPS/SSL.
 Also, if you want to use PWA, HTTPS is required.

-So even on internal installations, you can enable HTTPS using Let's Encrypt using DNS Challenge
+So even on internal installations, you should enable HTTPS using Let's Encrypt using DNS Challenge

 Some docs about DNS Challenge:
 - https://medium.com/@life-is-short-so-enjoy-it/homelab-nginx-proxy-manager-setup-ssl-certificate-with-domain-name-in-cloudflare-dns-732af64ddc0b